brianwalborn/home-lab/raspberry-pi/internet-gateway.md

               - 8.8.8.8
               - 8.8.4.4
     ```
-2. Change file permissions to suppress warnings, generate, and apply the `netplan` configuration
+3. Change file permissions to suppress warnings, generate, and apply the `netplan` configuration
     > This will likely break your connection with the Pi but the configuration should still apply.
-Note that the IP address will also change if no static IP was assigned.
-If you followed the [DHCP server setup](./dhcp-server.md), check `/var/lib/kea/kea-leases4.csv` for the new IP address.
     ```
     me@two:~$ sudo chmod 600 /etc/netplan/80-dns-servers.yaml
     me@two:~$ sudo netplan generate
     me@two:~$ sudo netplan apply
     ```
-3. Now, when you SSH back into the worker node, you'll be able to ping a web address instead of an IP address
+4. Now, when you SSH back into the worker node, you'll be able to ping a web address instead of an IP address
     ```
     me@one:~$ ssh me@10.4.4.3 # the IP address changed
     ...